Martin Elsen Martin Elsen

 Rømø, here we come!

 Good mood and entertaining variety are recommended travel companions - especially for a family of four with children aged six and eight.
 With this goal in mind, we were looking for a special highlight for our vacation on Sylt.
 At first, the island of Rømø did not appear on the top of our list.
 We had perceived it so far as a pure transit island with unspectacular connection to the Danish mainland.
 Far from it - that was soon to become apparent.
 The fact that our children are passionate about boat travel brought us to the FRS Syltfähre.
 From List, it calls at Rømø up to 32 times a day.
-When we learned that the ferry ride could be combined with a hop-on hop-off tractor bus tour of the island, we quickly booked our combined ticket online for a day trip from Sylt to Rømø - and back.
+So we quickly booked our ticket online for a day trip from Sylt to Rømø - and back.

 A ferry trip that makes you hungry